simo54/NextMe/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# NextMe

+NextMe is a personal curriculum website developed with Next.js.